 Void and pipe work CCTV inspection

-CCTV is just for capturing criminals.
+CCTV isn’t just for capturing criminals.
 Closed-circuit television cameras can also be used to examine areas that humans can’t reach.
 If we can access a void or pipework through non-destructive or minimally intrusive means, we can often insert a small camera which allows us to make a much more detailed inspection of the space than a human would be able to.
 As an example, many properties have a loose floorboard as an access point for a stopcock or other underfloor element.
 By using this as an entry point for our cameras, we can study the underfloor area and pinpoint a leak.

 Leaks make noises and sufficiently sensitive microphones can detect these sounds.
 Data is typically gathered by hand-held devices and analysed by a computer which can filter out irrelevant sounds such as footsteps, washing machines and cars.
 They can also be used to detect some non-water leaks, such as some gas leaks.
 An acoustic survey will detect sounds which are far beyond the range of human hearing, so simply pressing your ear against the wall is unlikely to be effective.
 That said, if you get a wet ear, you probably have a leak…